 - People who feel that they have been discriminated against will be able to obtain advice and assistance to resolve their complaint in an informal manner.
 If the complaint cannot be resolved informally, there will be a mechanism for formal adjudication.
 If the complaint is upheld there will be various awards and remedies available.

-What will be protected from discrimination?
+Who will be protected from discrimination?

-What's the plan?
+What's the plan now?